VladimirVKK12/HomeBuild/README.md

-# HomeBuild  It was used bootstrap template for this project
+It was used bootstrap template for this project